Ambar-Project/Ambar-extension/README.md

 ## 📄 Licença

-Distribuído sob a licença ISC.
+Distribuído sob a licença MIT.
 Feito com ❤️ pelo **Ambar Project**.